-5) WHAT BRP WILL DO
+7) WHAT BRP WILL DO

-BRP's obligations under this warranty are limited to, at its sole discretion, repairing parts found defective under normal use, maintenance and service, or replacing such parts with new genuine LYNX parts without charge for parts and labor, at any authorized BRP distributor/dealer during the warranty coverage period.
+To the extent permitted by law, BRP's obligations under this warranty are limited to, at its sole discretion, repairing parts found defective under normal use, maintenance and service, or replacing such parts with new genuine LYNX parts without charge for parts and labour, at any authorized LYNX Distributor/Dealer during the warranty coverage period under the conditions described herein.
+BRP's responsibility is limited to making the required repairs or replacements of parts.
+No claim of breach of warranty shall be cause for cancellation or rescission of the sale of the snowmobile to the owner.
+You may have other legal rights which may vary from country to country.